On the shore of Lake Ontario, Toronto is Canada’s largest city and offers an attractive blend of campus learning and big city living.

 The University of Toronto has several campuses, with its downtown St George campus likened to the universities of Oxford and Cambridge on account of its mix of green space and historical architecture.

-UoT’s Mississauga campus, on the banks of the Credit River to the west of the city, includes 225 acres of protected green belt, while its Scarborough campus, which is home to students studying the more hands-on, lab-based disciplines, is also home to a new aquatics centre.
+UofT’s Mississauga campus, on the banks of the Credit River to the west of the city, includes 225 acres of protected green belt, while its Scarborough campus, which is home to students studying the more hands-on, lab-based disciplines, is also home to a new aquatics centre.

 The university attracts many sports fans and has a strong reputation in football and ice hockey.
 Other campus attractions include more than 1,000 student organisations as well as a recreational centre and student facilities that include an art gallery, theatre and concert hall.

-UoT has 44 libraries, comprising 19.5 million physical holdings and more than 6.4 million electronic holdings – making it the third largest library system in North America.
+UofT has 44 libraries, comprising 19.5 million physical holdings and more than 6.4 million electronic holdings – making it the third largest library system in North America.

-With a reputation for producing leaders, it counts five Canadian prime ministers among its alumni, as well as the writers Margaret Atwood and Michael Ondaatje and actor Donald Sutherland.
+It counts five Canadian prime ministers among its alumni, as well as the writers Margaret Atwood and Michael Ondaatje and actor Donald Sutherland.

 Indian students on why they study at the University of Toronto